 - For example, revealing that a website uses a certain IIS version does not seem that important at first sight.
 However, it means that the OS of the target web application is a Windows OS, for example.
 So, an attacker can eliminate attack possibilities regarding other operating systems.
 In addition, vendors who use IIS tend to prefer application infrastructures offered by Microsoft.
 An attacker could reasonably assume that the target application was developed using either ASP or .NET technologies.
 This can further help them eliminate other attack possibilities regarding other application infrastructure and save time.

 - In the case of vulnerability mapping, if the target uses older versions of IIS that have known security issues, this can allow a target machine to be compromised by an attacker.
-For instance CVE-2017-7269 was an issue in IIS 6.0 and exploited since 2016.
+For instance, CVE-2017-7269 was an issue in IIS 6.0 and exploited since 2016.
 It allows remote attackers to execute arbitrary code in the target.
-(Please note that in the case of an out-of-date component, and an associated vulnerability, this would be reported at a higher level than Information Alert.
+(Please note that in the case of an out-of-date component, and an associated vulnerability, this would be reported at a higher level than an informational alert.)

-This is what a report of an Information Alert issue looks like in Acunetix 360.
+This is what a report of an informational alert issue looks like in Acunetix.